What channels are you focusing on the most in 2022?

-To help you out, we’ve highlighted the 45 most important stats every B2B marketer needs to know about LinkedIn, all compiled from the best research available on the web.
+To help you out, we’ve highlighted 58 of the most important LinkedIn statistics every B2B marketer should know, all compiled from the best research available on the web.
 We’ll show you the key findings from studies conducted by HubSpot, Business Insider, Content Marketing Institute, Buzzsumo, OkDork.com, and more…

 Everything from how many B2B leads come from LinkedIn to how to write the perfect LinkedIn article title that’ll maximize your reach.
 You’ll be able to use this post as a go-to resource for all things LinkedIn.
 Make sure you bookmark it to reference later.

-According to Business Insider Intelligence, TechCrunch & Fortune, LinkedIn has officially crossed the half-billion user mark in 2017.
+LinkedIn has officially passed the half-billion user mark!
 Since they were founded in 2002, they’ve continued to grow their user base year after year.

 Of those using the platform monthly, up to 40% are accessing it on a daily basis.
 If that is the case, that’s over 100 million professionals you could be targeting every single day.
 To make that even more excited, LinkedIn users typically use the platform to find relevant content, meaning they’ll be much more willing to check out what you’re sharing.
 We’ll dig into that one soon though…